Casa de Portugal in São Paulo: History

 The Casa de Portugal was founded on 13 July 1935 with the aim of representing all Portuguese immigrants and their descendants in São Paulo.
 There were many Portuguese associations in the city, representing immigrants from specific regions of Portugal, and the original idea of the founders was to bring these organizations under one roof.
 The foundation of the Casa de Portugal saw representatives of União Transmontana, Casa do Minho, União Portuguesa, Centro Beirão and Centro do Douro.
 Other organizations were subsequently invited, but preferred to maintain their regional character and refused.
-The first president was the philologist Francisco da Luz Rebelo Gonçalves, a professor at the newly founded University of São Paulo, but he remained in office for only 10 months and was succeeded for the interim by Aurélio Martins Arrobas and in 1936 by Fernando Ribeiro Bacellar.
+The first president was the philologist Rebelo Gonçalves, a professor at the newly founded University of São Paulo, but he remained in office for only 10 months and was succeeded for the interim by Aurélio Martins Arrobas and in 1936 by Fernando Ribeiro Bacellar.

 Initially the Casa de Portugal worked at the headquarters of the Casa do Minho and then in rented properties.
 Through donations from members and bank loans land and buildings were purchased on the Avenida da Liberdade, in the city center in 1943.
 The inauguration of the headquarters took place on December 27, 1955.